earthly/website/blog/_posts/2024-01-30-showboaters.md

 }
 ~~~

 I think pure showboating is rare and rarely totally intentional.
 If you know all the intricate features of a language, then, you might reach for those features when you create a solution.
-And it might not be apparent that this will make newcomers struggle; it s just the obvious way to structure the solution.
-It's just the curse of knowledge.
+And it might not be apparent that this will make newcomers struggle; it's just the obvious way to structure the solution.
+It's the curse of knowledge.

 <!-- vale HouseStyle.Repetition = NO -->
 And add to that that most people using an expressive language enjoy the power they wield.
 And if you learn about a new feature, library, technique, or whatever, you might want to use it.
 And maybe sometimes you use it when it's not strictly needed.
 And you wake up one day, and no one outside your group understands your code.